Configure GPU-enabled nodes

 2. Click System > Deployments.

-3. Locate the system-rasteranalysistools-gpsyncserver deployment and click its corresponding ID.
+3. Locate the system-rasteranalysistools-gpsyncserver deployment, and click its corresponding ID.

 4. Click Edit Deployment.